karimarttila/javascript/webstore-demo/simple-server/README.md

 **Backend.** Definitely yes.
 If I can freely choose the backend stack I would probably go for Java/Spring in enterprise type of heavy stuff with a lot of developers, Clojure in a bit more relaxed data oriented backend system, probably Python when implementing short serverless functions in AWS/Azure.
 But there is a lot of Node implementations and if some team is already using Node - no problem, let's use Node.

 **Frontend.** If I need to implement a simple admin type frontend for my own purposes I probably would use [ClojureScript](https://clojurescript.org/) since I really like the syntax and the real REPL when working with Lisp (read more in my [blog](https://medium.com/@kari.marttila/become-a-full-stack-developer-with-clojure-and-clojurescript-c58c93479294)).
 But the reality is that there are a lot of Javascript SPAs out there and if the team wants to use Javascript with Angular/React/whatever - no problem, let's use Javascript.
 One thing that I have learned anyway is that [SPA](https://en.wikipedia.org/wiki/Single-page_application) seems to be the future - I don't believe server side templating paradigm that much anymore (e.g. using Java with some templating libarary is a bit yesterday).

+### What Next?

+I get bored easily, I think I leave the Node land at least for a while.
+And I have to recertify one AWS certification soon and make another certification in Azure, so there is plenty of other learning to do in the near future.
+After those efforts I thought that it might be a nice idea to implement the Simple Server in Java and Python just to compare the four languages with the same implementation: Java, Python, Clojure and Javascript.
+And perhaps I'm going to learn Go next and do the implemenation in Go as a Go exercise.

+Let's see if there are chances to use Javascript/Node in my future corporation projects.
+Time will tell.
+But at least for now I say goodbye to Node land.